Faculty and Staff

 Office: VH 241

 Sharon Pittman began working ½ time in the EE/EC/SE Department in August 2011.
-She had previously worked in county government for the past 34 years in Chase and Morris counties.
+She had previously worked in county government.
 She assists the Chair and department faculty within the office.
-Sharon also works ½ time in the Alternate Route Program office.
+Sharon also works ½ time in the Office of Field Placement, Licensure & Alternate Route.
 In her spare time, she enjoys spending time with family, reading and singing in her church choir.
-Sharon and her husband have been summer season ticket holders for several years & have enjoyed numerous theater productions presented by the Music Theater of Wichita.

-Dr. Melissa Reed is an Assistant Professor in the Department of Elementary Education/ Early Childhood/ Special Education in the Teachers College.
+Dr. Melissa Reed is an Associate Professor in the Department of Elementary Education/Early Childhood/ Special Education in the Teachers College.
 She teaches courses in elementary and secondary literacy (content area, ELL, and special needs reading).
 In 2005, she served as the Reading First Coordinator at the Jones Institute for Educational Excellence.
 Before joining the faculty at Emporia State University in 2008, she spent the first 20 years of her teaching career as a teacher at various grade levels in both elementary and middle school classrooms.
 Dr. Reed received her B.S.E. and M.S. from ESU and her Ph.D. in Literacy Education from KU.
 Her teaching licenses include: PK-12 reading specialist, PK-12 ESOL, K-9 elementary, and PK-12 building level administration.

-Dr. Reed's research interests include adolescent literacy, reading comprehension, ELL instruction, undergraduate/action research, non-traditional schools, and literacy coaching.
+Dr. Reed's research interests include adolescent literacy, ELL instruction, undergraduate action research, non-traditional schools, and literacy coaching.

 Office: VH 236